 “Your voice, it’s so beautiful.”

-The moonlight intensified and I finally was able to see the naked woman resting on that rock.
+The moonlight intensified.
+There she was.
 Her skin was unlike anything I had ever seen, a bluish-green tint and just below her naval the skin turned into the scales of a fish, continuing to form a finned tail.
 This was a fucking mermaid sitting on a slab of land in the middle of a still water pond, in fucking Alabama!

 How in the ever-loving Christ did I not freak out at the time?
 Had this spell broken my brain?
 Surely anyone else would’ve taken off, screaming into the night yet I was steadfast and once onshore, I continued forward, determined to meet this mermaid.